chilipeppr/tinyg/README.md

     More info about server names [here](http://nginx.org/en/docs/http/server_names.html).

- 3. Add an entry to the client's hosts file - This step is for whatever computer you will be opening up a browser and using Chilipeppr on.
+ 4. Add an entry to the client's hosts file - This step is for whatever computer you will be opening up a browser and using Chilipeppr on.
 Open up the hosts file and add an entry for the new server.

-    On a mac:
+    On OSX:

         sudo nano /private/etc/hosts